benjymous/annotations/sandman/sandman.46.md

 > [marginThumb] ![page 22](thumbnails/sandman.46/page22.jpg)

-- "Tempus Frangit" means "Time breaks/shatters", which is probably why Delirium says "It's stopped".
+- Delirium, referring to the sundial says "It's stopped", which makes sense when considering the definition of _Tempus Frangit_.
 "Tempus Frangit" could also refer to Delirium's realm.

 ### Page 23-24